 The AIDCP requires that observers are placed aboard 100% of trips in the Agreement Area by purse-seine vessels of carrying capacity greater than 363 metric tons (Class 6).
-However, the challenges presented by the COVID-19 pandemic beginning in March 2020 have made necessary several adaptations and deviations from the typical implementation of this observer coverage requirement.
+During the COVID-19 pandemic, some Class 6 vessels made trips without observers consistent with the COVID-19 Pandemic Exemption Procedure for the Operation of On-Board Observers that was approved by the Parties.
+However, the Parties ended the availability of this procedure as of December 31, 2022, and so no exemptions were requested or granted for 2023.